DSCI-310-2025/dsci-310-group-13/README.md

 TODO: Things to include in readme.md (TODO list should be delete after all tasks have been done.)
-- the project title: Predicting Student Exam Performance Bsed on Study Habits
+- the project title -- done
-- the list of contributors/authors
+- the list of contributors/authors -- done
-- a short summary of the project (view from 10,000 feet)
+- a short summary of the project (view from 10,000 feet) -- done
-- a reasearch question
 - how to run your data analysis
-- a list of the dependencies needed to run your analysis
+- a list of the dependencies needed to run your analysis -- done
-- the names of the licenses contained in LICENSE.md
+- the names of the licenses contained in LICENSE.md -- done

 # Predicting Student Exam Performance Bsed on Study Habits

 ### DSCI 310 Group Project
 #### Group 13 -- Adam Walmsley, Morgan Dean, Tracy Wang, Yuexiang Ni

 ## Introduction